Aguero to leave Man City at the end of the season | Goal.com

 The Argentinian is out of contract in the summer and the club have confirmed that he will not sign a new deal.

-Aguero, who joined City from Atletico Madrid in 2011, is sure to attract the interest of a number of top clubs with Barcelona and Paris St-Germain linked with potential moves for the 32-year-old.
+Aguero, who joined City from Atletico Madrid in 2011, is sure to attract the interest of a number of top clubs with Barcelona and Paris Saint-Germain linked with potential moves for the 32-year-old.

 Why has he struggled to earn a new deal?